ct0381912/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes a key principle in software development.
 It reminds programmers not to get bogged down too early in attempting to optimize code for speed or efficiency without evidence that it's needed.
 Good design, readability, and maintainability are paramount initially, as they prevent bugs, facilitate collaboration, and allow for easier optimizations later if and when data-driven performance analysis indicates the need.

+# 2024-01-15
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote emphasizes that striving for efficiency too early in the development process can introduce unnecessary complexity and bugs.
+It's a reminder to prioritize solid fundamentals and good design before attempting micro-optimizations.